Smoked Salmon

 Seasonality

-Available year-round due to farmed salmon production; wild salmon peaks May-September
+Available year-round due to farming and international distribution, though wild-caught smoked salmon peaks May-September

 Best Months